jamen/ws-rate-limit/readme.md

   limiter(client)

   client.on('limited', function (data) {
-    // Respond with rate limit error.
+    // Respond with rate limit error
     client.send('No!')
   })
 })